jest-community/vscode-jest/README.md

 ## How to get it?

 Open up VS Code, go search for the extension "Jest".
+As an alternative, install with 1-click through [Visual Studio Marketplace - Orta.vscode-jest](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest).

 ## How to get it set up?